top of page

 Do I need to provide paperwork?

-No. We handle all internal documentation and issue a Certificate of Destruction at completion.
+No. We handle all internal documentation and issue a Certificate of Destruction or Asset Transfer documentation upon completion.

 How are pickups scheduled?